Skip to content

 /gsd quick is the lightweight path for small, self-contained changes.
 Instead of creating a milestone, roadmap, and slices, it skips the entire planning hierarchy and dispatches a single task directly.

-You describe what you want in plain English, and GSD creates a numbered task directory, a dedicated git branch, and dispatches the task to the agent.
-When the agent finishes, GSD squash-merges the quick branch back into your original branch and deletes it — leaving a single clean commit.
+You describe what you want in plain English, and GSD creates a numbered task directory and dispatches the task to the agent.
+When the agent finishes, the work lands as a clean commit.
 The full GSD guarantees — atomic commits, state tracking, task summaries — apply, just without the milestone ceremony.

 Use /gsd quick when the change is small enough that planning overhead isn’t worth it: fixing a bug, adding a config option, updating a dependency, writing a utility function.